With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreCrittenton Childrens Center is a mental health clinic in Kansas City, MO, located at 10918 Elm Avenue, 64134 zip code area.
-Crittenton Childrens Center provides outpatient treatment, telemedicine/telehealth and hospital inpatient treatment.
-Crittenton Childrens Center offers trauma therapy, psychotropic medication and couples/family therapy to children / adolescents and young adults.
-Crittenton Childrens Center also supports people requiring dual diagnosis treatment, clients referred from the court/judicial system and military families.
-Additional services offered at Crittenton Childrens Center include diet and exercise counseling, suicide prevention services and family psychoeducation.
+Crittenton Childrens Center provides outpatient treatment, hospital inpatient treatment and telemedicine/telehealth.
+Crittenton Childrens Center offers group therapy, individual psychotherapy and activity therapy to children / adolescents and young adults.
+Crittenton Childrens Center also supports LGBT, children/adolescents with serious emotional disturbance and people with trauma.
+Additional services offered at Crittenton Childrens Center include intensive case management, court-ordered outpatient treatment and therapeutic foster care.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.